TMUA Guides

 Exams Ninja Paper 2 Icon

-At first glance, both papers of the TMUA seem pretty similar.
-20 multiple-choice questions, 75 minutes to finish and each paper even covers the same mathematical disciplines.
-However, one look at an example page for Paper 2 will make it clear how these two papers differ:
+At first glance, both papers of the TMUA seem pretty identical.
+20 multiple-choice questions, 75 minutes to finish and each paper even covers the same mathematical disciplines:

-That’s a lot more words than Paper 1!
+The presentation is the same as Paper 1, so the differences come down to the question content.
 Remember, a lot of the questions in Paper 2 are scenario-based, meaning there’s more information to consider than the pure maths of the first paper.
 While not every question is as wordy as this one, you will still need to be prepared with using this extra information when answering the questions.

 Exams.Ninja Tip